Temurgugu/starter-research-group/content/authors/Joseph Salukvadze/_index.md

   url: "https://www.tsu.ge/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a social scientist who studies socioeconomic transitions in mountain regions as a result of global change.
+bio: I am a professor at Tbilisi State University's (TSU) Department of Human Geography, Faculty of Social and Political Sciences, and a visiting professor at the Technical University of Munich (since 2002).

 # Social/Academic Networking